alfrescas/Election_Analysis/README.md

 <img width="332" alt="image" src="https://user-images.githubusercontent.com/107371010/178830854-a9bd16af-b015-4a49-9da8-48be06a1bd97.png">

-Now is when the calculations needed to be conducted in order to calculate the requiered information, some examples of the calculations is shown below:
+Some examples of the calculations is shown below:

 ### Calculations for County outcomes: